-Blue-Action is a major European research project investigating the effect of a changing Arctic on weather and climate.
+Blue-Action has been a major European research project investigating the effect of a changing Arctic on weather and climate.

-It involves over 120 experts from 40 organisations in 17 countries, pooling expertise to improve how we model and predict the impact of warming in the Arctic region.
-Through a combination of empirical scientific research, advanced statistical techniques and enhanced climate modelling, it aims to improve understanding of the impact of Arctic warming on regional and global atmospheric and oceanic circulation.
+It involved over 120 experts from 40 organisations in 17 countries, pooling expertise to improve how we model and predict the impact of warming in the Arctic region.
+Through a combination of empirical scientific research, advanced statistical techniques and enhanced climate modelling, it aimed to improve understanding of the impact of Arctic warming on regional and global atmospheric and oceanic circulation.

-Overall, it will increase our capacity to predict climate and weather extremes in the Northern Hemisphere.
+Overall, it has increased our capacity to predict climate and weather extremes in the Northern Hemisphere.

 If you would like to know more about Blue-Action, check out our detailed project description and partner organisations.
 We also have news of our most recent work, and events coming up where you can find out more.
 If you’re interested in the direct impacts of our Arctic science, we provide a range of climate services translating scientific outputs into relevant and meaningful information for stakeholders.